mdx-js/mdx-analyzer/packages/language-server/README.md

 ## What is this?

 This package provides a [language server][lsp] for [MDX][].
-The language server provides intellisense based on [TypeScript][], as well as some markdown specific features.
+The language server provides IntelliSense based on [TypeScript][], as well as some markdown specific features.

 ## When should I use this?